-There are 3 campgrounds and 141 campsites, most with electric hookup, some basic.
-They charge for either electric or basic campsites, all with covered table, fire pit, tent pad.
-A plus to camping at the park, is a camper services building, with restrooms, showers, laundry and water faucet, all open 24 hours.
+There are 3 campgrounds and 141 campsites, most with electric hookups, some basic.
+They charge for either electric or basic campsites, all of which have picnic tables, fire pits, and shade shelters.
+A plus to camping at the park is the camper services building, which has 24/7 restrooms, showers, laundry, and water faucets.

 Activities at North Sterling Reservoir

-- Darby Arm – stellar wiper and walleye fishing, also channel catfish
+- Darby Arm – Stellar for catching wiper, walleye, and channel catfish

-- Cunningham Arm – try Goose Island and Rookery Point for walleye
+- Cunningham Arm – Head to Goose Island and Rookery Point for walleye

-- Trolling Along the Dam – wiper, crappie, bluegill, and yellow perch
+- Trolling Along the Dam – Great for wiper, crappie, bluegill, and yellow perch

-Hiking: Enjoy peace, quiet and wildlife on non-motorized trails.
+Hiking: Enjoy peace, quiet, and wildlife on these non-motorized trails.

-- Inlet Triangle Loop – 1 mi, round trip
+- Inlet Triangle Loop – 1 mile (round trip)

 Horseback Riding: Allowed on South Shoreline Trail, south of the Inlet Canal.
-There is no stable or horses for rent.
+There are no stable or horses for rent.

-Hunting: Waterfowl, small game, mule deer hunting in fall and early winter permitted in designated ares from the Tuesday after Labor Day to the Thursday before Memorial Day.
-Only shogun and bow hunting are permitted.
+Hunting: Waterfowl, small game, and mule deer hunting in fall and early winter is allowed in designated areas from the Tuesday after Labor Day to the Thursday before Memorial Day.
+Only shotgun and bowhunting are permitted.

 Picnicking: 38 picnic sites and two reservable group campgrounds.

-Swimming: Cottonwood Cove Swim Beach and swim area opening during summer season.
-A pavilion, playground and picnic areas are nearby.
-Pets aren’t allowed on the beach.
+Swimming: During the summer season, visitors can swim at Cottonwood Cove Swim Beach.
+A pavilion, playground, and picnic areas are also nearby and pets aren’t allowed on the beach.

-Visitor Center: Has info, exhibits and a small gift shop.
-Also rents free equipment including life jackets, family activity backpacks with binoculars, field guides and a GPS for geocaching.
-Firewood, bagged ice, fishing supplies, soda and other supplies are for sale.
+Visitor Center: Provides free equipment rentals including life jackets, family activity backpacks with binoculars, field guides, and a GPS for geocaching.
+Firewood, bagged ice, fishing supplies, soda, and other supplies are for sale.
+Additionally, the visitor center provides information about the park as well as exhibits and a gift shop.

 Two other Northeast Colorado attractions include the Pawnee National Grassland and Prewitt Reservoir.